-We have a robust Board of Directors committee structure that facilitates oversight, effective challenge and escalation of risk and control issues.
+We have a robust Board of Directors committee structure that facilitates oversight, effective challenge, and escalation of risk and control issues.

-Risk Committee.
-The Risk Committee was established to assist the Board of Directors in fulfilling its risk management oversight responsibilities.
-Annually, the Risk Committee recommends the ERM policy and the risk appetite framework to the Board of Directors for approval.
-The Risk Committee receives periodic updates on compliance with the framework from the Chief Risk Officer (the "CRO").
+Financial Risk Committee.
+The Financial Risk Committee was established to assist the Board of Directors in fulfilling its risk management oversight responsibilities with regard to financial risks.
+Annually, the Financial Risk Committee, along with the Operational and Compliance Risk Committee, recommends the risk management policy and the risk appetite framework to the Board of Directors for approval.
+The Financial Risk Committee receives periodic updates on compliance with the framework from the Chief Risk Officer.